JWT Decoder

 Single Sign-On (SSO)

 Enable users to access multiple applications with one login.
-JWTs facilitate secure token sharing across domains and services.
+JWTs facilitate secure token sharing across domains and services, commonly used with SAML, OAuth 2.0, and OpenID Connect protocols.

 Advantages: